Posted on

 Relying solely on personal judgment can be misleading.
 After all, marketers’ preferences may not align with their target audience, and content that performs well on the surface may not have a lasting impact.

-In short, data serves as a guide, helping you understand what worked, why, and how to replicate it.
-This is especially important when scaling campaigns.
 For example, if you know an influencer’s content directly brings in new customers thanks to tracking the conversion rate, you can explore why through deeper qualitative analysis.

 What are the key social media metrics?